 The anchor results were generated and announced through JVET reflector on September 22.
 Thanks to Tencent and Huawei for anchor generation and crosscheck.

+In addition, discussions with respect to quality metrics, such as including MS-SSIM besides the conventional PSNR, and related issues were held among interested experts.
+MS-SSIM anchor results are being generated.

 Training data

 A couple of datasets were identified to be suitable for AHG11 training process, such as the ones from xiph.org and JVET.
 In addition, University of Bristol would like to contribute a video training dataset, BVI-DVC, which contains 800 sequences at various spatial resolutions from 270p to 2160p and has been evaluated on ten existing network architectures for four different coding tools (https://arxiv.org/abs/2003.13552).
 Among these sequences, 104 are sourced by University of Bristol and have been granted copyright permission to JVET.
 University of Bristol is working on collecting copyright permissions from the third party source owners.
 The progress was reported positive.

-In addition, discussions with respect to quality metrics, such as including MS-SSIM besides the conventional PSNR, and related issues were held among interested experts.